Whether it’s managing pain, regaining motor control or rehabilitating after injury, these physiotherapy centres for kids in Singapore will help.

 We are spoilt for choice when it comes to physiotherapy (or physical therapy) centres for kids in Singapore.
-Which also means it could be all too overwhelming to figure out which one will fit your child best.
-To make your decision process a little easier, here’s a round-up of some of the best paediatric physiotherapy centres in Singapore, and what you can expect in terms facilities and programmes.
+This also means it could be all too overwhelming to figure out which one will fit your child best.
+To make your decision process a little easier, here’s a round-up of some of the best paediatric physiotherapy centres for kids in Singapore, and what you can expect in terms of facilities and programmes.

 Gleneagles caters mainly to adults, but provides physiotherapy services to all patients, big and small, with physical symptoms and movement impairments due to surgery, injuries, diseases, or chronic pain.
 A great service it offers newborns is craniosacral therapy.
 This massage technique gently manipulates the skull and central nervous system to release all that built-up tension from travelling down the birth canal and is known to relax and make baby feel more calm and comfy.
 Gleneagles also offers light touch therapy to help with pain and stress management, Pilates exercises to restore natural spinal curvature and muscular control around the joints, plus oncological rehabilitation – a tailored exercise programme that helps those with muscle, bones and joints disorders reduce their dependency on others.

 4. The Rehab Practice (Paediatric)